freshworks/redis-operator/README.md

 ### Skip Reconcile

-The operator provides a `skip-reconcile` annotation that allows you to temporarily pause reconciliation of a RedisFailover resource.
+The operator provides a `redis-failover.freshworks.com/skip-reconcile` annotation that allows you to temporarily pause reconciliation of a RedisFailover resource.
 When this annotation is set to `"true"`, the operator will skip all reconciliation logic for that specific RedisFailover, meaning any changes made to the resource specification will not be applied to the underlying Kubernetes resources.

 This feature is useful for:
 - **Maintenance operations**: Temporarily prevent the operator from making changes while performing manual maintenance